jmoggridge/ottawabeaches/README.md

        - Possible collaboration with local univeristies and government organizations to increase resources available
        - Possible collaboration with the public for data collection (*eg.* count bathers and enter online)

 **2. *Identify variables and collect data***

-    - USGS guide recommends 2 years for training and a year for testing models.
+  - *USGS guide recommends 2 years for training and a year for testing models*
     - As noted above, daily testing is already in place and there is six years of historical data (possibly more not publicly available).

+  - *Data needs to be high quality, consistent, easily-obtained, & temporally-relevant*
+    - I feel that the rigorous water testing & available environmental data fulfill these requirements.
+    - Need to confirm that testing methods were consistent over period 2014-2019
+    - Need to ensure that this information will be able to be scraped for up-to-date predictions when model is deployed

-    - *Identify variables of interest for modelling*
+  - *Identify independent variables of interest for modelling*
-      - Rainfall - weighted trailing sum (48 hr or 72 hr)
-      - Dry days before rainfall
+    - Beach location
-      - Temperature
+    - previous FIB measurements
+    - Meterological: temperature, precipitation; possibly also wind, UV, cloud-cover
+    - Hydrological: river flow and level.
+Also interested in obtaining turbity and pH data if possible.
     - Time of year (seasonality)
-      - Beach location
-      - Previous FIB count at same location

- **3. - Perform Exploratory Data Analysis**
+ **3. *Perform Exploratory Data Analysis***

+   - finished:
+     - I have shown the FIB distributions for different beach locations and years.
+       - Dashboard > Statistics > Distributions
+       - there are some interesting differences here between locations, years, month of year

+   - in progress:
-   - ***I am currently working on this stage of the process***
+     - I am working on looking at the interactions between environmental variables and FIB
-   - For historical data 2014-2019, this is mostly finished and presented in the dashboard already.
-   - I did not want to clutter the dashboard too much, so have not added uninteresting plots.
+     - trying different statistics from meterological data that have most predictive value
+       - Recent rainfall statistic: USGS example is 3d weighted sum; can also try 2d, 1d; unweighted.
+       - Recent temperatures statistics: means, highs, lows.

+  - to do:
     -

- **4. - Develop and test a predictive model**
+ **4. *Develop and test a predictive model***

+  - *evaluate accuracy of the 'persistence model'*
+  - *develop predictive model*
+    - *train predictive model / test predictive model*
+  -  *evaluate predictive model vs persistence model for accuracy*

+   - a hypothetical generalized linear model for negative binomial FIB distribution:
+     -  FIB ~ \math \beta_0 rain$ + temp + day of year + location + river activity
+   - in progress

- **5. - Integrate Predictive Tool into beach monitoring/notification program**
+ **5. *Integrate Predictive Tool into beach monitoring/notification program***

-   - This will depend on whether the tool is shown to be accurate first.
-Then it will depend on collaboration with the city and obtaining funding to implement the model for public advisories.
+   - This will depend on whether the tool is shown to be accurate & useful first.
+Then it will depend on collaboration with the city and obtaining a small amount of funding to further develop/validate/implement the model.

- **6. - Evaluate predictive tool over time**
+ **6. *Evaluate predictive tool over time***

    - New beach seasons should provide further training data and make predictions more accurate over time.
    - the model can be refined as new variables of interest are tested and incorporated into the model (eg. wildlife migrations)